 Lead Local Flood Authority

 The Flood and Water Management Act 2010 gives us the role of Lead Local Flood Authority (LLFA) for the county.
 We have a strategic overview role for local flooding and work closely with other organisations to manage local flood risk in East Sussex.
 Local flooding is defined as flooding from surface water, groundwater and ordinary watercourses (an ordinary watercourse is any river, stream or channel which is not identified on the Environment Agency Flood Map as a Main River).
-Flooding from Main Rivers, the sea and large reservoirs is managed by the Environment Agency.
+Flooding from main rivers, the sea and large reservoirs is managed via the website of the Environment Agency - GOV.UK.

 What are we doing?